forseti-security/forseti-security/_docs/_latest/concepts/best-practices.md

 Cloud SQL Proxy offers secure connections and handles authentication, so you don't have to whitelist IP addresses.

-**Always use SSL connections if you aren't using Cloud SQL Proxy or if you configured authorized networks.**
+**Always use SSL connections if you are not using Cloud SQL Proxy or if you configured authorized networks.**

 By using SSL connections, you prevent third parties from seeing the data that's transferred